Programs & Services

 No youth is safe living on the streets.

-RYSE works with over 20 landlords and property managers, employs full-time site coordinators and residential counselors, and is constantly working to add and maintain our housing inventory and ability to serve more youth with long-term supportive housing programs.
-If you are a landlord and would like to partner with us, please contact our Housing Manager Robert Daley.
+RYSE works with over 30 landlords and property managers, employs full-time site coordinators and residential counselors, and is constantly working to add and maintain our housing inventory and ability to serve more youth with long-term supportive housing programs.
+If you are a landlord and would like to partner with us, please contact our Director of Housing Services, Robert Daley.

-We work with the Youth Homelessness Demonstration Project with Partners In Care to support communities in the development and implementation of a coordinated community approach to preventing and ending youth homelessness.
+We work with dozens of local agencies and all levels of government entities to support Hawaii’s communities in the development and implementation of a coordinated community approach to prevent and end youth homelessness.

 Education & Employment